-If you’re bored of eating your usual bean to add some fiber to your body, then try avocadoes now.
-A medium-sized avocado consists of 10 grams of fiber, whereby 75% is insoluble, whereas the other 25% is soluble.
+If you’re bored of eating your usual bean to add some fibre to your body, then try avocados now.
+A medium-sized avocado consists of 10 grams of fibre, whereby 75% is insoluble, whereas the other 25% is soluble.
 So you’ll feel full after eating and your digestion will be fast.

 According to a study on avocado added to a salad, there was a 13 times increase in the absorption of beta-carotene from carrots, and a 4.3 times absorption increase of alpha-carotene from lettuce, compared to when the same salad as taken without avocado.
 Do you want to know why?
 Avocado has mono-saturated fat that improves the body’s ability to absorb fat-soluble carotenoid phytonutrients.

 Avocados area a better butter substitute for healthy baked foods